dmarinhoDKR/dmarinhoDKR/README.md

 ---

-I'm a Computer Engineering student at UNIFACS with practical experience in software development, data analysis and cybersecurity.
+Computer Engineering student at UNIFACS with practical experience in software development, data analysis and cybersecurity.

 I like building software that solves real problems and helps people in practical ways.
 Most of my work so far has involved Python, APIs, data-driven features, and cross-platform applications.
-- Interested in fullstack, data, cybersecurity, and software development
+- Interested in fullstack, data analysis, software development, and cybersecurity
 - Gym and gaming are my hobbies
-- Open to internships and junior roles

 ---